NordicESMhub/GEO4962/_episodes/07-analyze-control_case.md

 {: .output}

 You can notice that your arrays are [dask](http://docs.dask.org/en/latest/array.html) arrays and they will be chunked (split) when loading in memory.
-This allows to manipulate large amount of data in parallel and/or where the memory of your computer is not very large.
+This allows to manipulate large amounts of data in parallel and/or where the memory of your computer is not very large.
 As part of this course, we will not give you more details about it but feel free to ask us if you are interested.